Savin1play140/CurrencyAPI/README.md

 # CurrencyAPI | PocketMine-MP
-Two-way economic A.P.I. to create currencies on the one hand, and on the other the usual economic plugin PMMP-5 [README RU](README_RU.md)
+Two-way economic A.P.I. to create currencies on the one hand, and on the other the usual economic plugin PocketMine-MP 5 [README RU](README_RU.md)

 # What next?
+Next steps:
 	- [ ] Currency count limit
 	- [ ] Currency buy/sell limit
 	- [ ] Save player balance to SQL database